dkkinyua/EarthquakeMonitoringPipeline/README.md

 smtp_password = your_app_password
 smtp_mail_from = your_email@gmail.com
 ```
-Create a new Admin to access the webserver and Airflow UI, and migrate changes to the database.
+Create a new Admin to access the web server and Airflow UI, and migrate changes to the database.

 ```bash
 airflow users create --firstname first --lastname last --email email@email.com --role Admin --password pass airflow db migrate
 ```

-Start your webserver and scheduler
+Start your web server and scheduler

 ```bash
 airflow webserver & airflow scheduler